HisRoyalRedness/HisRoyalRedness.github.io/_posts/2016-04-13-creating-and-managing-pgp-keys.md

 ## Add a photo

 There is some disagreement about whether this is a good idea or not.
-Personally, I like it, especially if the photo matches up with one used on a social media account.
-Don't depend on the photo when certifying other though.
+Personally, I like it, especially if the photo matches up with one used on one or more social media accounts.
+Of course it shouldn't be the only form of identity, but I guess it can compliment official goverment-issued, photo-bearing identity documents.

     Pick an image to use for your photo ID.
 The image must be a JPEG file.
     Remember that the image is stored within your public key.
 If you use a